Presidency of Dwight D. Eisenhower: Environmental issues

 The environmental movement was starting to grow—it gained national stature by 1970.
 Liberals (and the Democratic Party) wanted national control of natural resources—the level at which organized ideological pressures were effective.
 Conservatives (and the Republican Party) wanted state or local control, whereby the financial benefit of local businesses could be decisive.
 In a debate going back to the early 20th century, preservationists wanted to protect the inherent natural beauty of the national parks, whereas economic maximizers wanted to build dams and divert water flows.
 Eisenhower articulated the conservative position in December 1953, declaring that conservation was not about "locking up and putting resources beyond the possibility of wastage or usage," but instead involved "the intelligent use of all the resources we have, for the welfare and benefit of all the American people."
 Liberals and environmentalists mobilized against Secretary of the Interior Douglas McKay – a businessman with little knowledge of nature.
 They alleged he promoted "giveaways" to mining companies regardless of environmental damage.
 They forced his resignation in 1956.

 Eisenhower's personal activity on environmental issues came in foreign policy.
 He supported the Geneva Convention of 1958 that provided a strong foundation for international accords governing the use of the world's high seas, especially regarding fishing interests.
 Eisenhower also promoted the peaceful use of atomic energy for the production of electricity, with strong controls against diversion into nuclear weapons.
 However, there was little attention to nuclear waste.

+Eisenhower signed the Air Pollution Control Act of 1955 which provided funds for federal research in air pollution.
+In 1956, Congress passed the Fish and Wildlife Act which authorizes the Secretary of the Interior to make decisions for the development, management, advancement, conservation and protection of fisheries resources and wildlife resources through research, acquisition of refuge lands, development of existing facilities and other means.